Using a Donor Egg to Achieve Pregnancy

 Since IVF with egg donation is determined on a case-by-case basis, a screening evaluation is performed for each potential patient involving a review of one's medical history and a thorough medical examination.

 When accepted into the egg donation program, the patient meets with a member of our medical team to discuss what may be expected during the process.
-Even thought IVF with egg donation is similar to standard IVF, there are key differences.
+Even though IVF with egg donation is similar to standard IVF, there are key differences.
 For example, it is necessary to synchronize the menstrual cycle of the donor with the recipient.
 This involves the use of medication to suppress the recipient's natural cycle and prepare her uterus for implantation of the embryo.
 During this time, the donor receives fertility medications to stimulate the maturation of multiple eggs.

 Once the eggs have been collected from the donor, they undergo fertilization with sperm from the recipient's partner.
 Several days later the embryo will be selected then the transfer procedure is performed on an outpatient basis and is completed in a relatively short amount of time.